 An advantage of the availability charge is that it promotes cost sharing between existing customers and unconnected property owners who eventually derive benefits from the facilities of the water utility.
 It adheres to the standard of cost-causation where the water utility has incurred significant capital investment to provide service to both existing and future customers.
-A problem associated with availability charges that is common to both publicly owned and investor-owned utilities is that of remedies for nonpayment.12 Since the customer who is being assessed the charge is not connected to the system, termination of service is not an appropriate response to nonpayment.
-Investor-owned utilities may not have the level of enforcement powers that publicly owned utilities.
+A problem associated with availability charges that is common to both publicly owned and investor-owned utilities is that of remedies for nonpayment.
+12 Since the customer who is being assessed the charge is not connected to the system, termination of service is not an appropriate response to nonpayment.
+Investor-owned utilities may not have the level of enforcement powers that publicly owned utilities have, thus reducing the attractiveness of availability charges for investor-owned utilities.
 Other disadvantages of availability charges are discussed below under impediments to capital financing.